Corporate performance management (CPM) is a process that’s always changing to meet the ever-growing needs of a growing business.

 Cube is the first spreadsheet-native CPM and FP&A platform that empowers teams to drive better planning and performance without changing how they work.
 Our cloud-based platform helps finance teams work anywhere and forecast, plan, and report more effectively.

-Plus, the combination of the familiarity and adaptability of spreadsheets with the control and speed of performance software is what makes Cube so attractive.
+Combining spreadsheets' familiarity and adaptability with the performance software's control and speed is what makes Cube so attractive.

 In a world where a rapid pace of change is commonplace and systems need to accurately represent reality, manual methods don’t cut it when it comes to CPM anymore.
-We’ll cover some of the main advantages that organizations will experience with a corporate performance management system and tools in place.
+We’ll cover some of the main advantages organizations will experience with a corporate performance management system and tools.

 Real-time feedback